leewtai/leewtai.github.io/courses/stat_computing/syllabus_5206.md

   - TBD
   - TBD

-### Course format
-During this special semester, we will have a flipped classroom format that combines online and in-person sessions.
-- Online
-  - Lectures will be pre-recorded and posted online.
-You will be expected to watch these before class time.
-- In-person
-  - Discussions during class time (twice a week)
-    - For each class, we will break out into groups to work on problems that utilize the concepts covered by the online videos.
-    - Groups will be asked to present their solution
-    - You can participate online via breakout rooms for this but coordinating with your peers will be easier in-person.
-  - Exams (twice a semester)
-    - All exams will be in person by default
-  - Mock interviews with data analysis (once a week starting the week of 11/16) during the optional discussion section
-    - This is a peer-evaluated data analysis mock interview.
-Each Friday, students will be assigned into random pairs to meet in person.
-One student will perform basic data analysis to a new dataset within 45 minute and present the results where the other student will be given rules and questions to conduct the interview.
-Debriefs will be discussed in class.

 ### Grading
 If your final grade is in [93-97), you will earn at least an A, [90-93) will earn at least an A-, [87-90) will earn at least a B+, etc. A grading curves may occur depending on the class performance but I will not curve downwards.
 I will not give out A+ for this class.